 Plants to Avoid Planting Near Peas

-Peas aren't terribly particular about the soil they are in, but they prefer a fertile, well-draining medium.
+Peas aren't particular about the soil they are in, but they prefer a fertile, well-draining medium.
 They have a more difficult time thriving in heavy clay soil.
-Since pea plants often don't survive transplanting, it is best to start them as seeds directly in the garden bed if that's possible.
+Since pea plants often don't survive to transplant, it is best to start them as seeds directly in the garden bed if that's possible.
 Plant in full sun for best pea production.
 Peas need little care once they are established.
 A deep watering weekly should be enough, but don't let the plants dry out--that diminishes pod production.

 The key to knowing when the peas are ready for harvesting is in the pod.
 If it's bright green and round, with a bit of a shine, it's ripe.
 Dull green color means you've missed the pod's prime.
 Pea plants are relatively fragile, so be careful when you snap off the pods.
 Harvesting frequently encourages production.

 As with most vegetables, peas from the garden are best when they are freshly picked.
 If you can't use them right away, they will keep in the refrigerator for about five days.
 If you want to store them longer, freezing is the best option.
 Peas can also be dried for long-term storage.
 They lose some flavor but still can make a tasty addition to winter soups and stews.